 Accessing your personal information

 To access the personal information we hold about you, please send a written request to the Privacy Officer.
-Generally, Legrand Australia will try to grant access to the personal information.
+Generally, Legrand Australia will try to grant access to personal information.
 We may charge for giving access to the personal information.

 Correcting your personal information